-Toum is a popular ِArab garlic sauce used in shawarma wraps, falafel, and grilled meats.
-I’ve tried several recipes for this garlic dip but nothing satisfied me as this recipe.
+Toum is a popular ِLebanese garlic sauce used in shawarma wraps, falafel, and grilled meats.
+I've tried several recipes for this garlic dip but nothing satisfied me as this recipe.
 Easy, creamy with no raw eggs.

 Toum is a delicious garlic dip sometimes called toummeyeh as well.
 This garlic sauce is famous for being Lebanese, I am not sure about the origin though.
 It is a fabulous, garlicky dip with a texture like yogurt.
 Smooth and sleek to be served with almost anything.